w3f/General-Grants-Program/grants/grants.md

 As part of our commitment to promoting the Web3 ecosystem, we are providing a comprehensive grants initiative.
 This means that successful applicants will be able to receive funding for their efforts to improve the Web3 ecosystem.

 For technical development grants [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
-To help with your application, follow and complete the [5 step process](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#process)
+To help with your application, follow and complete the [5 step process](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#process) and view the areas of interest below.

 For community related grants: [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform).
 Community grants are intended for community members with long-term (1+ year) commitment to hosting meetups or workshops.
 To host a single event, visit the [Collab Repo](https://github.com/w3f/Web3-collaboration/labels/Meetup) to find collaborators in your city.
 For blog posts and videos please view the [open bounties](https://github.com/w3f/Web3-collaboration/labels/Bounty).